 “Then, we can compare that to the impact a more iterative product change has on our users.
 Since everything is measured in Mixpanel, we have clear evidence about what to care about and how to balance priorities.”

 From the company level down to the individual, trust in and use of the data saves time: “Mixpanel saves every product manager, at a minimum, half a day’s work, every week.
-And with anomaly detection, the most important user priorities surface to us instantly.”
+The most important user priorities surface to us instantly.”

-“After anomaly detection notified us of the staggering drop-off rate, we dug deeper into Funnels to find that part of the problem was a browser-based technical issue.
+“After noticing a staggering drop-off rate, we dug deeper into Funnels to find that part of the problem was a browser-based technical issue.
 In addition, the call to action was not clear enough.
 It felt like you already submitted something, even though there was still one last step.”

 Tackling both the technical and the UX issues led to a dramatic improvement.
 The product team saw a 50% increase in overall conversion for Extra Coverage.